 Don’t get me wrong – I love Sydney.
 It’s beyond charming.
 But it’s like dating a musician and then a supermodel.
 Both have their perks.
 But they’re different.

 Anyway, back to Wendy and her breakup.
 It’s the drug problem, she says, that’s the ultimate deal breaker.

 Do you know how long I have had to wait outside packed toilet cubicles when out?
 Hours.
 Then out stumbles a ping-eyed mob of poseurs all pinching their noses.
 Does anyone ever actually use toilets for their proper purpose these days?
 I can’t see how they can.
-And I know what people pay for cocaine, all the while complaining it’s low-grade and not as good as the stuff in LA/New York/insert trendy city du jour.
-But it’s back for more every time.

 There was the dinner party that left her lying in bed feeling lonely, disconnected.
 The tone of the party changed when word spread that the dealer had been called.

 “I longed for people I can relate to, adults who have actually grown up,” she writes.
 She goes on:

 I know what you are thinking right now.
 Damn, you are vain.
 But OK, since you ask, yes, there is another.
 It’s early days yet but so far I am happy.
 I feel included, valued and relevant again.
 I don’t know if it’s love yet but, well, it just might be heading that way.
 No, my new romance may not be as attractive as you, but it has depth.
 And I need that.

 You can read Wendy’s the full article here.